favware/rollup-type-bundler/README.md

   -h, --help                        display help for command
 ```

-Or you can provide most of these options through a configuration file.
-The following files are supported:
+Or, you can set most of these options through a configuration file.
+This

-- `.rollup-type-bundlerrc`
-- `.rollup-type-bundlerrc.json`
-- `.rollup-type-bundlerrc.yaml`
-- `.rollup-type-bundlerrc.yml`

-The file should either be located at the current working directory from where this rollup-type-bundler is called, or provided as a custom path with `--config`.
+file should be located at your current working directory (where you're
+calling this package) or at a path you'll have to provide using
+`--config`.
+It should be named `.rollup-type-bundlerrc`, optionally
+suffixed with `.json`, `.yaml`, or `.yml`.

-### Fields in config file
+### Config file fields

 - `--dist` maps to `dist`
 - `--build-script` maps to `buildScript`
 - `--verbose` maps to `verbose`
 - `--external` maps to `external`

-When using `.rollup-type-bundlerrc` or `.rollup-type-bundlerrc.json` as your config file you can also use the JSON schema to get schema validation.
-Add to your config file:
+When using `.rollup-type-bundlerrc` or `.rollup-type-bundlerrc.json` as
+your config file you can also use the JSON schema to get schema
+validation.
+To do so, add the following to your config file:

 ```json
 {